The best PC headset for gaming 2024

 ❌ You don't want to tinker with EQ settings: The hub is also fantastic for getting your sound balance just right - something we did need to do to get the best audio through these cups.
 If you're after an easier plug and play device you can head further down the price range.

-Design: While the Nova Pro does speak the same design language as cheaper options in its range, the oblong shaped cups, comfortable ski-style headband, and premium build quality throughout means it feels all the more premium.
-We noted it looked and felt more like a set of high-end headphones than a PC headset in our initial testing, though you'll still find plenty of controls onboard.
-Everything feels slick, secure, and subtle though - perfect if you're after an all-in-one headset for work, play, and commuting.
+Design: While the Nova Pro does speak the same design language as cheaper options in its range, the oblong shaped cups, comfortable ski-style headband, and premium build quality throughout means it feels all the more luxurious.
+It looks and feels more like a set of high-end headphones than a PC headset, though you'll still find plenty of controls onboard.
+Everything remains slick, secure, and subtle though - perfect if you're after an all-in-one headset for work, play, and commuting (just watch that lack of water resistance on wet days).

 Features: The Arctis Nova Pro is stunning in this wireless format.
 That's because of the handy hub in the box.
 This base station provides all manner of excellent features, but being able to quickly switch between a wireless connection to your console and your PC is an invaluable tool for anyone running both together.
 No more faffing with dongles and wires, your next system is just one click away.

-We're banging on about the hub, but it really does take this already excellent PC headset even further.
-There's one more trick up its sleeve, and it comes in the form of battery.
+That's not why we fell in love with the Nova Pro Wireless in our everyday play sessions, though.
 You can slot one battery pack into the side of the hub itself to keep it permanently charging - open up the side of the Nova Pro cup and you'll find another to hotswap easily.
 That's a remarkable feature meaning you'll never run out of juice again.
 It's so simple, we couldn't believe nobody had done it before.

 Verdict: Yes, this is a luxury headset, so the price point is going to put some off.
 However, if you are mixing it up between console and PC it's well worth investing in a headset that will serve each.